Vitamin D Foods for Vegetarians

 1. Mushrooms: Certain mushrooms, such as maitake, shiitake, and chanterelle, contain varying amounts of ergocalciferol (vitamin D2), which can contribute to daily vitamin D requirements.
 Remember that the vitamin D content in mushrooms largely depends on their exposure to ultraviolet (UV) light during growth.

-2. Algae and Seaweed: Certain algae, such as lichen and chlorella, as well as seaweed like kelp, nori, and dulse, can be good sources of vitamin D for vegetarians.
+2. Algae and Seaweed: Certain algae, such as lichen and chlorella, as well as seaweed like kelp, nori, and dulse, can be sources of vitamin D for vegetarians.
 These options contain cholecalciferol (vitamin D3), considered more bioavailable than vitamin D2 found in mushrooms.

 3. Fortified Plant-Based Milk: Many plant-based milk alternatives, such as soy, almond, coconut, and oat milk, are fortified with vitamin D. Check the nutrition label for the specific amount of vitamin D per serving.